What is required of schools?

 SB 1 (2017)

 requires each school-based decision making council or, if there is no school council, a committee appointed by the principal, to adopt policies that determine the writing program for its school and submit the policy to the Department of Education for review and comment.
-For the 2018-19 school year, schools must complete their writing policies and submit them electronically by January 15, 2019.
+Schools were to submit their writing policy to the Kentucky Department of Education by December 1, 2019.
+Schools will next submit their updated writing policy in 2025-2026 school year.

 What are the required components of the writing policy?